pyeventsourcing/eventsourcing/docs/topics/process.rst

 System
 ------

-A system of process applications can be defined using one or many "pipeline expressions", involving process application classes associated with Python's bitwise OR operator ``|``.
+A system of process applications can be defined using the library :class:`~eventsourcing.system.definition.System` object class, with one or many "pipeline expressions", each involving process application classes "linked" in a "pipeline" with Python's bitwise OR operator ``|``.

 For example, the pipeline expression ``A | A`` would have process application class ``A`` following itself.
 The expression ``A | B | C`` would have ``A`` followed by